vdespa/automation-with-postman-course/course-notes.md

 - the goal of this lecture is to go through all the endpoints of this API

-### Lesson 5 - Using to Postman variables to store secrets
+### Lesson 5 - Using Postman variables to store secrets

 - regardless if the collection is public or private, it is a best practice to store secrets (like API keys, passwords, tokens) in Postman variables
 - Postman auth helpers can configure different types of authentication